 - (a) A courteous, professional appearance and attitude shall be maintained at all times. - (b) No employee shall be on duty, nor participate in any duty-related activity while under the influence of any alcoholic beverage, or with an odor of alcoholic beverage on their breath.
-The consumption or possession of any alcoholic beverage on-duty or on county premises is cause for disciplinary action or dismissal. - (c) The use or possession of prescribed medications, or controlled substances not specifically prescribed for the individual shall be cause for disciplinary action or dismissal.
+The consumption or possession of any alcoholic beverage on-duty or on county premises is cause for disciplinary action or dismissal. - (c) The use or possession of prescribed medications, or controlled substances, not specifically prescribed for the individual, shall be cause for disciplinary action or dismissal.
 This article applies whether the individual is on or off duty. - (d) EMS employees should avoid places where illegal drugs or controlled substances are consumed for recreational purposes. - (e) No use of tobacco products is permissible in the presence of a patient or patient's family.
 (Review on Tobacco Use Policy) - (f) The possession of firearms on a transport ambulance is prohibited by NCOEMS 10A NCAC 13P .0216.
-Employees that have a firearm in their personal vehicle while on duty should assure the vehicle is locked and weapon is not visible. - (g) The prompt and proper treatment of patients is our first consideration.
-It is generally accepted in the medical profession that medical professionals do not treat members of their own families in an acute situation.
-EMS employees should relinquish such treatment to other personnel when available. - (h) The solicitation for or the selling of any product or service while on duty, on county premises or electronic media is prohibited.
+Employees that have a firearm in their personal vehicle while on duty should assure the vehicle is locked and weapon is not visible. - (g) The solicitation for or the selling of any product or service while on duty, on county premises or electronic media is prohibited.
 This section shall not apply to charities which have prior county approval.